Silverbullet069/til/llm/prompt-engineering.md

 #### Overview

-RIPER-5 is a prompt engineering framework that guides the LLMs following a structured workflow using persistent memory as context.
-The framework does TWO things:
+RIPER-5 Sigma is an LLM prompt engineering framework that guides the LLMs following a structured workflow.
+Here are the key features:

-- Initialize the project (can be done on existing project).
+- Initialize the project, the memory bank with START workflow.
-- Solve the ad-hoc problem using RIPER Workflow.
+- Solve ad-hoc problem using RIPER-5 workflow.

-This framework prevents coding disasters while maintaining perfact continuity across sessions.
+- Reduce input tokens yet performance remain by using a list of Greek letters, subscripts and emoji to replace long English subjects and phrases.
+- Protects critical code sections with comment annotations.
+- Manages and track file, code, and document references.
+- Enforce precise CRUD operations in each mode and handles deviations.

 #### START Phase